edgemind-sas/muscadet/README.md

 ### Knowledge base classes

-Some generic classes can be import from the knowledge base "kb".
+Some generic classes can be import from the knowledge base `kb`.
-The generic classes present in kb are:
+These classes are:
 - Source
 - SourceTrigger
 - Block
 - Target

-The **Sources** components are capable of producing a functional flow The **SourceTrigger** components are capable of producing a functional flow depending on a triggering condition The **Blocks** components can receive and propagate flows The **Targets** components that receive the flows
+**Sources** are components capable of producing a functional flow **SourceTrigger** are components capable of producing a functional flow depending on a triggering condition **Blocks** components can receive and propagate flows **Targets** are components that receive the flows

-There are 2 methods to create a component of a Class from the knowledge base.
+There are 2 methods to create a component of a class from the knowledge base.

 ```python
 import muscadet.kb.rbd as rbd